CoderJ01/pig-dice-game/README.md

 Download the .jar file [here](https://github.com/CoderJ01/pig-dice-game/blob/main/assets/jar/pig-dice-game.jar) to run the application.
 For further assistance, read [this](https://github.com/CoderJ01/how-to-run-jar-files) reference repository.

 (NOTE: Upon landing on this page from my [portfolio](https://coderj01.github.io/coding-portfolio-website/), one will notice that I have two projects called "Pig".
-This is the second attempt at creating the code for the dice game via Java (OOP).
+This is the second attempt at creating the code for the dice game via Java.
 The first attempt ([codebase](https://github.com/CoderJ01/pig/blob/main/assets/plain_text/codebase.txt)), created originally in early 2020, is based on C/C++.)

 ## Built With
 * Java